-Princess Elisabeth, Duchess of Brabant, celebrates her sweet sixteen today, so let’s take a look back at the life of this future Belgian Queen.
+Princess Elisabeth, Duchess of Brabant, celebrates her nineteenth birthday today, so let’s take a look back at the life of this future Belgian Queen.

 Princess Elisabeth Theresia Maria Helena (French: Élisabeth Thérèse Marie Hélène) was born 25 October 2001 at the Erasmus Hospital in Brussels.
 She is the first child of King Philippe and Queen Mathilde of Belgium, and the first heiress apparent in Belgian history.
 Should she ascend to the throne, she will be Belgium’s first queen regnant.

 Princess Elisabeth has three younger siblings: two brothers, Prince Gabriel (born 20 August 2003) and Prince Emmanuel (born 4 October 2005), and a sister Princess Eléonore (born 16 April 2008).Embed from Getty Images